najd08/Journal-App/README.md

 3. **Entry Management**
    - Tap ➕ to create a new journal entry.
-   - Swipe left to delete, swipe right to bookmark/unbookmark.
+   - Swipe left to delete an entry.
+   - Tap the bookmark icon to mark or unmark your favorite journals.
    - Tap an entry to edit it in the composer view.

 ---